A stock or ETF in your portfolio has undergone a corporate action such as a (reverse) split or spin-off?

 However, this depends on your chosen import.

 If your portfolio is linked to Open Banking, the shares from the spin-off will be booked automatically as soon as we receive the data.
 So there is nothing for you to do here!

 If you use one of these import options, you will have to enter the new shares in your portfolio yourself via a manual transaction.

 For this you can use the option "Rewards".

 A split in the past is missing or has the wrong split ratio.
 What can I do?

-In that case, please send us an email with the ISIN and the wrong or missing split date to [email protected].
+In that case, please send us a message with the ISIN and the wrong or missing split date.
 Our team will then look into the matter and make corrections.

 My Open Banking automatically sold my split shares and later bought them again.

 There are 2 possible scenarios here, both of which have the same solution.

 The split was executed and the new shares were sold.
 A few days later they were added again by Open Banking.At this point our system executed the split correctly, but your broker did not distribute the shares fast enough.
 Accordingly, the difference was sold first and added later, i.e. after the distribution at the broker.